Glory Days (Little Mix album)

-Glory Days showcased the best first-week sales in Little Mix's career so far, selling over 100,000 copies in its first week.
-It became the fastest-selling number-one album by a girl group in 15 years, and achieved the highest first-week UK album sales for a girl group since 1997.
-It also spent five weeks at number one, becoming the longest charting number one album by girl group since 1996, and made Little Mix the eighth girl group in history to land a number one album on the charts.
-In 2018, it set a new chart record for the most weeks spent inside the top 40 of the UK Albums Chart for a girl group album, spending a total 89 weeks.
-In 2020 it became the most streamed album by a girl group on Spotify, and the first album by a girl group to reach 2 billion combined streams; earning them a Guinness World Record.
+Glory Days showcased the best first-week sales so far in Little Mix's career, selling 100,000 copies in its first week.
+It had the highest first-week UK album sales for a girl group since the Spice Girls' Spiceworld (1997) and became the fastest-selling number-one album from a girl group since Destiny's Child's Survivor (2001).
+It set a new chart record for the most weeks spent inside the top 40 of the UK Albums Chart for a girl group album, spending 89 weeks on the charts.
+It also became first album by a girl group to reach 2 billion streams on Spotify and has since reached over 2.5 billion streams on the platform.

-A commercial success, the album peaked at number-one on both of the Irish Albums Chart, and Scottish Albums Chart.
-It reached the top ten in Australia, New Zealand, Netherlands, and Spain, and charted in other territories including Italy, Germany, and the US, where it reached number twenty five on the US Billboard 200.
-As of 2017, the album has sold over 1.6 million copies worldwide.
 It is included on the list of best-selling albums of the 2010s in the United Kingdom.

+In Ireland it became Little Mix's second consecutive number-one album, and peaked at number-one on the Scottish Albums Chart and UK Albums Chart.
+It spent five consecutive weeks at number one, becoming the longest reigning number one album by a girl group since Spice (1996).
+It entered the top ten in Australia, New Zealand, Netherlands, and Spain, and charted in other regions including Italy, Germany, and the United States, where it peaked at number twenty-five on the Billboard 200.
+As of 2017, Glory Days, has sold 1.6 million copies worldwide.